Seasonal Affective Disorder

 Substantial evidence suggests that bright light can alleviate SAD symptoms.
 Light boxes emit high intensities of light similar in effect to natural sunlight, which improves mood by limiting the secretion of melatonin in the brain.
 Studies indicate that 4 out of 5 people with seasonal difficulties can expect to feel better with light therapy, and it has also been shown to reduce depressive symptoms within a week of starting treatment.
 To benefit from light therapy, health professionals recommend daily morning exposure for at least 20 minutes.
 Treatment requires students to sit within 18 inches of the light box.
 Students should not stare directly into the light but should be facing towards the light (while reading, for instance), and it is also important that students remain awake.
 Light therapy has a low side effect profile; headaches, jitteriness, and difficulty falling asleep are the most commonly reported complaints.
 You can purchase a light on-line at: “The Sunbox Company”

-November through March, students can also utilize a light at the Health Center on a first come first serve basis for 30 minutes daily, from 7 am to 5 pm, Monday through Friday, and 3 pm to 5 pm on Saturday and Sunday.
+November through March, students can also utilize a light at the Health Center on a first come first serve basis for 30 minutes daily, from 7 am to 5 pm, Monday through Friday, and 11 am to 4 pm on Sunday.
 Please check at the front desk before using the light.

 For more information: